chrissearle/www_cso/posts/2020/02/22-backup-and-restore-of-unifi-cloud-key-gen2-plus.md

 title: Backup and restore of Unifi Cloud Key Gen2 Plus
 date: 2020-02-22 18:47 +0100
 tags: unifi, unifi controller, unifi protect, unifi cloud key
+intro: After a cloudkey gen2 plus crash - how to get a backup restored when a factory reset installs an older software version.
 ---

 My unifi controller and unifi protect software are running on a Cloud Key Gen2 Plus device.